COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 1. Lines are a maximum of `line length` characters long.
-Multi-line character strings should be broken after the last whitespace character preceding this limit and trailing whitespace removed.
+Multi-line character strings should be broken after the last whitespace character preceding this limit and trailing whitespace removed, unless rule 2.1.15 applies.
-2. Data values with no internal whitespace that would overflow the line length limit if formatted according to the following rules should be presented in semicolon-delimited text fields with leading blank line, no indentation and folded, if necessary, so that the backslash
+2. Unless rule 2.1.15 applies, data values with no internal whitespace that would overflow the line length limit if formatted according to the following rules should be presented in semicolon-delimited text fields with leading blank line, no indentation and folded, if necessary, so that the backslash